synthona/synthona-notes/README.md

 - refactor css into a theming system
 - general file uploads
 - code editor for certain filetypes
+- text card node type (like text but with a small character limit so they fit completely on the cards)
+- option for server admins or whoever to toggle which node types can be used
 - look into using websockets for things
 - notifications system which can dynamically resurface old content based on things like linkStrength and association relations
 - web scraping features for url uploads and updates to url input parsing